 A variety of different chemical peels and laser resurfacing techniques are available to your physician.
 Regardless of the approach taken, the principle of stimulating new skin turnover is the same for all techniques.
 Your doctor will help you to choose the approach that is right for your specific skin type.

-How much downtime is involved in resurfacing the skin?
+How much downtime is involved with a chemical peel?

 The downtime is directly related to the depth of the peel.
 The deepest resurfacing techniques allow the most improvement but have the longest recovery period.
 Some superficial peels require only a few days for recovery and patients can begin applying cosmetics 2-3 days after the procedure.
 The deepest methods will heal over 10-14 days and most patients are able to cover areas after 2 weeks of healing.
 Sun block should be used regularly after the resurfacing procedure.